 This creature proceeded to kill McCleary’s companions one by one.
 McCleary alone managed to make it to a protruding mast of the wreck they were diving (the U.S.S.
 Massachusetts), where he clung until daylight.

 The Massachusetts sits today in only 26 feet of water in the Fort Pickens State Aquatic Preserve, with portions of the ship still protruding from the sea.
 McCleary still lives in Florida, though he apparently has not spoken on the subject of the attack since his article came out.
-He did report the deaths at the time, says the authorities and reporters told him to leave out the sea monster.
-One body was recovered.
-The man had died by drowning.
+The deaths are real, too, and McCleary did report them, but the Coast Guard found nothing more than a tragic episode of accidental drowning.

 What are we to make of this?
 It's very hard to take seriously even if, as some researchers (myself included) believe, there might still be a huge eel or other creature behind some sea serpent stories, The plesiosaur-like creature striking its victims from the fog sounds like a scene from a bad horror movie.
 The very plesiosaur-like sketch McCleary made of his creature shows the head joined to the neck at an odd 90-degree angle, and McCleary does not explain by what light he saw enough to describe his creature.
 So I'm afraid we have to write this tale off.
 The sea serpent is the most romantic (in the Victorian sense) of legendary creatures, and no one wants to let go of it, but no one can catch hold of it, either.
 Fortunately, the animals the DO inhabit the oceans are spectacular and curious enough for anyone..